encounterplus/you-wished-for-adventure/Under the Town/Under the Town.md

 * ***NOTE:** You may use the [Noble](/monster/noble) stat block for Barlow, the mayor while in combat.*

 ***Treasure.*** When the battle is over the players are rewarded with two items.
 First, the now empty [Efreeti Bottle](/item/efreeti-bottle); which, while empty, is still very valuable *(2500 GP worth)* and is also required to capture the now freed Efreeti.
 Second, Mayor Barlow was wearing the [Headband of Intellect](/item/headband-of-intellect) and he will either gift it to the party or they can retrieve it from his corpse after the battle.

+When your players have finished clearing the cistern, the mission ready to be completed.
+Jump to the last section: **[Ending the Mission](ending-the-mission)**

 ## Ending the Mission